lizzyhku/TP/README.md

-# Efficient Traffic Prediction through Spatio-Temporal Distillation (LightST) #
+#LightST: Efficient Traffic Prediction through Spatio-Temporal Distillation#
 This is the implementation of Efficient Traffic Prediction through Spatio-Temporal Distillation: